Ozark’s Buffalo River Trails in Northern Arkansas

 Our day trip to northern Arkansas

 Our trip started in Branson, Missouri.
-Getting to the Arkansas Ozarks from Branson is easy until you get off of the interstate, which was the majority of our driving.
+Getting to the Arkansas Ozarks from Branson is easy until you get off the interstate, which was most of our driving.
 When going to the Ozarks, you are in some pretty remote areas of Arkansas.
-If you get car sick easily, I suggest taking some Dramamine before you go!
-And go with a plan, because cell phone service will be non-existent or spotty.
-We didn’t make a plan for which trail we’d be hiking, however, I did have a list of them mapped out.
-Our main goals were to find great mountain views, see elk, and hike at least one trail.
+If you get car sick quickly, I suggest taking some Dramamine before you go!
+And go with a plan because cell phone service will be non-existent or spotty.
+We didn’t make a plan for which trail we’d be hiking; however, I did have a list of them mapped out.
+Our main goals were to find great mountain views, see elk, and walk at least one trail.

-We drove Highway 43 from Harrison, AR to Ponca, AR, and made our final stop for hiking in Ponca.
-It was the closest town to civilization in the area (for our route) and you can also spot elk here too!
+We drove Highway 43 from Harrison, AR, to Ponca, AR, and made our final stop for hiking in Ponca.
+It was the closest town to civilization in the area (for our route), and you can spot elk here too!

 Buffalo River Outfitters

 There is so much to do in this region!
 Camping, hiking, mountain biking, kayaking, and canoeing are all popular activities in the Ozarks.
 You’ll find Buffalo Outfitters Center (aka “BOC”) signs everywhere in the mountains.
 BOC is authorized to provide canoe and transportation services to the National Buffalo River.
-They also provide service for the majority of cabins rentals, camping, shuffle services for the trails, and float trips in the area.
+They also offer service for most cabin rentals, camping, shuffle services for the trails, and float trips in the area.

 After arriving in Ponca, we were relieved to find civilization (and a bathroom) at the Buffalo Outdoor Center.
-We stopped here for a quick rest, a connection to their free wifi, and to take a bathroom break.
-By the way, this is the only WiFi and indoor bathroom available for miles (keep this tip in mind!).
-While you are there, you can book a rental, ask questions about the trails, and pick up snacks or equipment (I bought a new mug!).
+We stopped here for a quick rest, a connection to their free wifi, and a bathroom break.
+This is the only WiFi and indoor bathroom available for miles (keep this tip in mind!).
+While there, you can book a rental, ask questions about the trails, and pick up snacks or equipment (I bought a new mug!).

 Be wary of the free-roaming chickens and roosters here.
-We headed back to our vehicle in the parking lot only to find a cluster of chickens and roosters (I don’t know the difference!) had taken residence under our vehicle – and refused to leave.
+We returned to our vehicle in the parking lot only to find a cluster of chickens and roosters (I don’t know the difference!) had taken residence under our SUV- and refused to leave.
 Check out the photos below of our hilarious encounter.

 Historic Ponca General Store

-There is an old fashion general store in Ponca as well, we stopped by here to grab a few natural sodas.
-They have lots of supplies, some groceries, stickers, and merchandise, however, note that they do NOT have a bathroom available to the public (not even to paying customers).
-It’s a cool little shop, but because just 1/2 a mile down the road is the Buffalo Outdoor Center store with wifi and bathrooms, we opted to go there as well.
+There is also an old-fashioned general store in Ponca, so we stopped by to grab a few natural sodas.
+They have lots of supplies, some groceries, stickers, and merchandise; however, note that they do NOT have a bathroom available to the public (not even to paying customers).
+It’s a cool little shop, but because the Buffalo Outdoor Center store has wifi and bathrooms just 1/2 a mile down the road, we opted to go there as well.

 Lost Valley Trail on the Buffalo National River

 Eden Falls and Cobb Cave can be found on this trail!
-However, in the Fall, you can’t see the waterfall and during a pandemic, the cave might be closed (check before arriving to see if the cave will be open).
-The best viewing times are in the Spring, check the water levels here to see if the waterfall will be visible when you visit.
-The waterfall was not flowing when we visited at the end of October.
+However, in the Fall, you can’t see the waterfall; during a pandemic, the cave might be closed (check before arriving to see if the cave will be open).
+The best viewing times are in the Spring; check the water levels here to see if the waterfall will be visible when you visit.
+The waterfall was not flowing when we hiked at the end of October.

-A canyon forms Lost Valley and you’ll find springs, underground waterways, and natural rock formations along the trail.
-Even in the Fall, wildflowers and plants could be seen (and smelled).
+A canyon forms Lost Valley, and you’ll find springs, underground waterways, and natural rock formations along the trail.
+Wildflowers and plants could be seen (and smelled) even in the Fall.
 Watch out for bats, especially when visiting the cave!
-We spotted bats even during the day, outside of the cave, resting under the edges of rocks.
+We spotted bats outside the cave, even during the day, resting under the rocks’ edges.

 This trail is great for all ages.
 It does require steep climbing of natural rock stairs to get to Cobb Cave and Eden Falls, so keep this in mind if you have physical limitations.
-The first portion of the trail is wheelchair accessible and there are benches placed every 1/2 mile for rests.
-Plan 2+ hours to complete this hike if you are stopping to see the cave and waterfall.
-Cobb Cave can be found at the end of the 2.2-mile trail and Eden Falls nearby.
+The first portion of the trail is wheelchair accessible, and benches are placed every 1/2 mile for rest.
+Plan 2+ hours to complete this hike if you stop to see the cave and waterfall.
+Cobb Cave can be found at the end of the 2.2-mile trail, and Eden Falls nearby.

 Note: Please wear orange while on trails during hunting seasons.